kubernetes-retired/kubernetes-docs-zh/docs/api.md

 Currently there are two API groups in use:

-1. the "core" group, which is at REST path `/api/v1` and is not specified as part of the `apiVersion` field, e.g.
+1. The "core" group, which is at REST path `/api/v1` and is not specified as part of the `apiVersion` field, e.g.
    `apiVersion: v1`.
-1. the "extensions" group, which is at REST path `/apis/extensions/$VERSION`, and which uses `apiVersion: extensions/$VERSION` (e.g. currently `apiVersion: extensions/v1beta1`).
+1. The "extensions" group, which is at REST path `/apis/extensions/$VERSION`, and which uses `apiVersion: extensions/$VERSION` (e.g. currently `apiVersion: extensions/v1beta1`).

 In the future we expect that there will be more API groups, all at REST path `/apis/$API_GROUP` and